FeyzaDc/order-management-api/README.md

 ## Usage

 You can perform customer and order operations by sending HTTP requests to the API.
-Requests should be in JSON format.
 You can use the following endpoints for different operations:

 - `GET /customers` : Retrieves a list of all customers.
 - `GET /customers/:customerId` : Retrieves details of a specific customer.